-On February 21, 2017, the Company entered into a new Credit Agreement ("Credit Agreement") replacing the prior Credit Agreement ("Prior Credit Agreement") dated as of June 29, 2015.
-The Credit Agreement provides for borrowings of up to \$95.0 million, subject to the satisfaction of certain terms and conditions, comprised of a term loan of \$30.0 million and up to \$65.0 million of borrowings under the revolving loan portion.
+The Company's Credit Agreement ("Credit Agreement"), dated February 21, 2017, provides for borrowings of up to \$95.0 million, subject to the satisfaction of certain terms and conditions, comprised of a term loan of \$30.0 million and up to \$65.0 million of borrowings under a revolving loan.
 The actual amount available under the revolving loan portion of the Credit Agreement is limited by the Company's total leverage ratio.
 The amount available to draw at any point in time would be further reduced by any standby letters of credit issued.

 Loans made under the Credit Agreement may be Base Rate Loans or LIBOR Rate Loans, at the election of the Company subject to certain exceptions.
 Base Rate Loans have an interest rate equal to (i) the higher of (a) the federal funds rate plus 0.5%, (b) the London Interbank Offering Rate ("LIBOR") plus 1%, or (c) Bank of America's prime rate, plus (ii) a variable margin of between 0.75% and 1.75% depending on the Company's total leverage ratio, calculated on a consolidated basis.
 LIBOR rate loans have an interest rate equal to (i) the LIBOR rate plus (ii) a variable margin of between 1.75% and 2.75% depending on the Company's total leverage ratio.
 Amounts borrowed under the Credit Agreement are secured by a security interest in substantially all of the Company's tangible and intangible assets.
-In June 2017, the Company entered into a First Amendment to the Credit Agreement which expanded the Company's ability to make dispositions without bank group approval.
+Please see "Item 1A.
+Risk Factors" for more information in regard to the phasing out of LIBOR after 2021.